skyfloogle/red-viper/README.md

 * Configurable color filter

 Future additions:
-* Support for PCM samples
 * Savestates
 * Homebrew support
 * Circle Pad Pro support
-* Button controls for menu
 * More versatile color filter
 * A forwarder to allow loading a specific game from the home menu